zsabbagh/popify/userEvaluation2.md

     page, where the selections have been made in previous steps, which makes it more user friendly.

+10:

+    It has been made sure that all presented data is suitable for generating recommendations, unless
+    other is stated to the user.

+12:

+    The issue have been addressed, but not fully solved.
+    The page is viewable on a smaller screen, but not optimized.

 13:

     On the first version of recommendation page, the user